c-vandenberg/lammps-tutorials/level-1/lennard-jones-fluid/further-exercises/from-atoms-to-molecules/dumbbell-molecule/README.md

 Bonds
 1 1 1 2
 ```
-* `Types` - Demarcates the bonds section where the connections between the atoms are detailed
+* `Bonds` - Demarcates the bonds section where the connections between the atoms are detailed
 * `1 1 1 2` - The first `1` is the bond ID, the second `1` is the bond type and `1 2` are the IDs of the atoms connected by this bond.
 This specifies a single bond between atoms `1` and `2`

 ## Energy Minimization Input Script - `dumbbell-molecule.min.lammps`